 Search for Security Artifacts

 In Activity, you can search on a security artifact to interact with data just for that artifact.

 In Activity, you can search on a security artifact to interact with data just for that artifact.
-This is feature is currently available in beta, for you to try out and explore.
 Search results include:

 - The artifact’s history and activity in your network.Assess how prevalent the artifact is in your network and compare to industry peers.In some cases, search results might depend on the licenses your using; DNS Security, WildFire, URL Filtering, or Cortex Data Lake might be required for certain data points.